Sleepypiggi/Exam_Notes/docs/3_PREDICTIVE_ANALYTICS/1_ASA_PA/0_OVERVIEW.md

 # **Predictive Analytics**

-The focus on this exam is on the **application of the theory** covered in exam SRM to solve a real-world business problem.
+The focus on this exam is on the **application of the theory** covered in exam SRM to solve a **real-world business problem**.
 The exam is fully written, thus **communication** is also a big part of the exam.
 Thus, this set of notes will only cover content **new to PA**, mainly covering problem solving and data handling.
 Kindly refer to the exam SRM section for all theory related content.

-## **Business Context**

-The exam will involve a short write-up to **explain the business problem**.
-Generally speaking, the core problem can be categorized as one of the following:

-* **Descriptive Analytics**: What happened in the **past**; focus on explaining **trends and relationships** between variables
-* **Predictive Analytics**: What will happen in the **future**; focus on making accurate **predictions**
-* **Prescriptive Analytics**: **Impact** of certain actions; focus on identifying the **best course of action**

-!!!
-Tip

-    The questions in the exam WILL make reference to the business context to some extent, thus constantly make reference back to the preamble to ensure key information is not missed.
+The questions in the exam WILL make reference to the business context, thus constantly make reference back to the preamble to ensure key information is not missed.

-!!!
-Warning

-    Although the name of the exam is "Predictive Analytics", the exam can focus on **any type of anlytics**.
-It is common for different parts of the question to focus on different types of analytics, thus do NOT make any assumptions.

 Every exam will also come with a **dataset** that accompanies the business problem.
 For recent exams, the actual dataset is no longer given, only a **Data Dictionary** that summarizes the following for each variable: